 Web-based Push notifications are the desktop message alerts that you subscribe from a specific site.
 Today many sites are using Web-based Push notifications service to engage their customers.
 And when you subscribe their new post or message via Push Notifications service with Firefox, Google Chrome, Opera Browser etc. And when they publish something new content on their site then the notification message will be sent directly to your desktop.
 (If the browser is open or you have closed the browser recently.)

-Push Notifications are good option for Website owner to make a relationship between them and you because they can easily remind their users to re-engage with new content.
-And it is much better than the email notifications service because no one is regularly check their emails if they are not a business entity.
-But with Push notifications if user is regularly surfing on Internet then the push notifications can be directly delivered to users Computer desktop.
+Push Notifications are the good option for the Website owner to make a relationship between them and you because they can easily remind their users to re-engage with new content.
+And it is much better than the email notifications service because no one is regularly checking their emails if they are not a business entity.
+But with Push notifications, if the user is regularly surfing on Internet then the push notifications can be directly delivered to users Computer desktop.

 Disable Push Notifications in Firefox, Google Chrome and Opera Browser.

-Click on 3 line menu button available on top right side of the Firefox browser.
+Click on 3 line menu button available on the top right side of the Firefox browser.
 Now a menu will open and click on Options.

 Firefox settings window will open, Click on Content from left then click on Notifications Choose button.

 Now you’ll see Notification Permissions dialog box.
 To stop notification select the site from the list and click on Remove Site button.
 If you want to completely delete Notification list then click on Remove All Sites button.

 Now in Advanced Settings scroll down the page and click on Content settings button available below the Privacy.
 Now in the Content settings click on Manage exceptions.. button of Notifications.

-In the Notifications exceptions choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
-If you want to temporary disable notifications from the site then you can chose Block option from the dropdown menu.
+In the Notifications exceptions, choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
+If you want to temporarily disable notifications from the site then you can choose Block option from the drop-down menu.
 Or if you are going to completely delete the site from the list then click on Χ icon.